fasten-project/fasten/analyzer/debian-license-feeder/README.md

 This feeder functions slightly different than the others (Java and Python).
 The plugin uses the `product` name and `version` to augment the metadata field, while the Debian license detector uses `source` as a `packageName` and `version` as a `packageVersion` to perform the queries against the Debian APIs.

 There are cases where more products are included in a single source (e.g. libdga, libcfitsio).
-Since the Debian APIs are not aware of the `product`s, but only of the source, the license detector retrieves license information performing queries only using `source` and `version`.
+Since the Debian APIs are not aware of the `product`s (that come after compiling a source), but only of the source, the license detector retrieves license information performing queries only using `source` and `version`.